 In rare cases, herpes can be transmitted during pregnancy or childbirth.

-If you’re pregnant, or planning to become pregnant, talk to an obstetrician or other healthcare provider about the steps you can take to reduce the risk of transmission.
+If you’re pregnant, or planning to become pregnant, talk to an obstetrician or other healthcare provider about the steps you can take to reduce the risk for transmission.

-There is currently no cure for HSV-1 or HSV-2.
-The antiviral therapy for HSV suppresses the viral activity, but it does not kill the virus.
+There’s currently no cure for HSV-1 or HSV-2.
+The antiviral therapy for HSV suppresses the viral activity, but it doesn’t kill the virus.

-If you become infected with HSV, the goal is to keep immune system functioning at a high level to help prevent active outbreaks from occurring.
+If you contract HSV, the goal is to keep your immune system functioning at a high level to help prevent active outbreaks from occurring.

 Antiviral therapy may also help to prevent or shorten outbreaks from occurring.

-There are actually several other subtypes of herpes viruses, which are from the same family as HSV-1 and HSV-2.
-This family is known as herpesviridae.
+There are actually several other subtypes of herpes viruses that are from the same family as HSV-1 and HSV-2.
+This family is known as Herpesviridae.

 Alternatively, HSV-1 and HSV-2 are also known as human herpesvirus 1 (HHV-1) and human herpesvirus 2 (HHV-2), respectively.